Vietnam.vn - Nền tảng quảng bá Việt Nam

 Medications that are at risk include certain antibiotics, aspirin, NSAIDs, bisphosphonates, potassium supplements, iron, and quinidine.
 As a result, in some cases, people may experience unpleasant side effects such as heartburn, indigestion, chest pain, and difficulty swallowing.

-In severe cases, an antibiotic called clindamycin can cause ulcers in the esophagus if the lining is exposed to the drug for too long.
+In severe cases, an antibiotic called clindamycin can cause esophageal ulcers if the lining of the esophagus is exposed to the drug for too long.
 These cases often occur because the drug stays in the esophagus for a long time, causing the lining of the esophagus to be exposed to the chemicals in the drug for a longer period of time.

 The position you take after taking a medication can also determine how quickly it takes effect.
-A study published in the journal Physics of Fluids found that position can affect 83% of the rate at which a drug dissolves in the intestine.
+A study published in the journal Physics of Fluids found that your posture can affect 83% of how quickly a drug dissolves in the intestine.
 The sooner a pill reaches the stomach, the faster it will be absorbed into the bloodstream from the small intestine.
-Research shows that lying on your back slows down the drug's reach to the stomach, resulting in a later absorption than when you are in an upright position, such as sitting or standing.
+Research shows that lying on your back slows down the drug's reach to the stomach, resulting in a later absorption than if you are in an upright position, such as sitting or standing.

 In addition to the position you take after taking the medicine, other factors also affect the rate of absorption of the medicine.
 These factors include age, weight, stress levels, exercise, and whether you are taking any supplements.